Zailux/TTRP/docs/rst/installation.rst

     Possibly you need to register at the NDI support portal with your student email.
 But that is fast.

 * NDI Tool Box (https://support.ndigital.com/downloads.php?filetypebrowse=software) - contains necessary tools and drivers for connecting to NDI Aurora System
-* NDI User Guide and API Guides (https://github.com/Zailux/TTRP/master/docs/NDI LINK anpassen???)
-TODO
+* NDI User Guide v2 and API Guide v4 (https://github.com/Zailux/TTRP/tree/master/docs/NDI)

 **Avio Epiphan Framegrabber**